oracle-livelabs/apex/social-media-app/9-clean-up-the-app/9-clean-up-the-app.md

-# Cleaning Up the App
+# Clean Up the App

 ## Introduction

 In this lab, you will do the final touch up of the app to improve the aesthetics.
-You will learn how to customize the CSS
+You will learn how to customize the CSS.

+Estimated Time: 5 minutes

 ## **Task 1**: Add CSS to the page